GHSKM/testDE/_journeys/Enlightenment-Intensive-Retreat.md

 category: []
 map-image: ''
 journey-experience:
-- undefined: The strong spiritual vibrations at Tiruvannamalai elevate us to different energy level.
+-  The strong spiritual vibrations at Tiruvannamalai elevate us to different energy level.
 Temple visits, the girivalam ritual and satsangs ( spiritual discourses) purify us and prepares us to receive wisdom that transform the way we live and think.
 Break out of your comfort zone and clutching belief systems Heal your self sabotaging patterns Learn to surrender and invite divine grace
 journey-highlights:
-- undefined: Visits to  Arunachalam Temple, Ramana Maharishi Ashram, Ashta Lingam Temples, Yogi Ram Surat Kumar Ashram
+-  Visits to  Arunachalam Temple, Ramana Maharishi Ashram, Ashta Lingam Temples, Yogi Ram Surat Kumar Ashram
-- undefined: Meditate at Ramana Ashram
+-  Meditate at Ramana Ashram
-- undefined: Meditate in the caves of Ramana
+-  Meditate in the caves of Ramana
-- undefined: Circumambulate the sacred hills, Arunachaleswar
+-  Circumambulate the sacred hills, Arunachaleswar
-- undefined: Learning Sessions by enlightened Masters Guruji Prem Nirmal and Guruma Bhartiji
+-  Learning Sessions by enlightened Masters Guruji Prem Nirmal and Guruma Bhartiji
 ---
 <p>Questions and answers that move your very being.
 This unique learning module makes one question our own belief systems, redefines values that have shaped our lives and takes us closer to the truth about ourselves.
 With the grace of the masters one learns to understand what ‘enlightenment’ truly means and ways to sustain this powerful state of existence.</p>